AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-api.md

 * [XDM System in Experience Platform](../home.md): An overview of XDM and its implementation in [!DNL Experience Platform].
     * [Basics of schema composition](../schema/composition.md): An introduction of the building blocks of XDM schemas.
-* [!DNL Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+* [[!DNL Real-time Customer Profile]](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 * [Sandboxes](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

 Before starting this tutorial, please review the [developer guide](../api/getting-started.md) for important information that you need to know in order to successfully make calls to the [!DNL Schema Registry] API.
 This includes your `{TENANT_ID}`, the concept of "containers", and the required headers for making requests (with special attention to the [!DNL Accept] header and its possible values).